itoudium/n-radio-downloader/README.md

 # n-radio-downloader (WIP)

 Save NHK Radio shows locally.

-It consists of a simple, less depenency Node.js library and an Electron app.
-Electron app provides portability and GUI.
+This project consists of a simple, lightweight Node.js library and an Electron app that provides portability and a GUI.

+Please note that this project is unofficial, so I cannot guarantee its functionality.

+# Features

+- The app is designed specifically to download radio streams, not to function as a radio player.
+- Browse and list radio shows.
+- Follow your favorite radio shows.
+- Automatic detection of new episodes.
+- Automatic download of radio episodes.

+## Other features

+- Can also be used as a standalone library.
+- Does not depend on ffmpeg
+- Selectable download directory

+# instruction

 ## installation